0xStruct/mina-puzzles/tictactoe-redux/contracts/README.md

         - `gameId` is used to prevent replay attacks

 #3 Above concept with settlement on Mina blockchain
+    please refer to `src/TictactoeProveValidator.ts`
+        - gameProof is checked with `validate` method to see if there is a winner
+        - `gameCount` is tracked within contract @state
+        - event is emitted if there is a winner

 ## How to start, build